SimonTScott575/Swing_Game/README.md

 ## How To Play

-Download the Swing_Game folder, unzip/extract and double click the shortcut called "Swing".
+Download the Swing_Game folder and unzip/extract.
+Open the folder called "bin" and double click Swing.exe.

 *Alternative CMake compilation instructions coming soon.*